dreamatic-tech/.github/profile/README.md

 ### Services

-As a technology software app development company we offer a wide range of services to our clients, helping them to design, build, and launch software applications for various platforms.
+As a technology company, we offer our clients a wide range of services, helping them design, build, and launch software applications for various platforms.

 #### Software consulting

-Advising clients on how to develop and implement software solutions that meet their specific business needs.
+We will contribute to your business strategy with valuable insights based on our expertise and network of peers.
+We work with the brightest minds who contribute to modern software globally.
+With experience in hi-load, banking, payment processing, data analysis, open source software (OSS), local governance, and disaster recovery, — we focus on developing and implementing software solutions that meet business needs.

 #### Custom software development